Should an Army Pfc know more than General Patraeus?

-Better Boomers came too late for the former C.I.A.
-Director, but as a public service boomerpdx will help others facing similar problems.
+BoomerPdx came too late for the former C.I.A.
+Director, but as a public service we will help others facing similar problems.

 - An attractive woman twenty years younger gazes at you with every ounce of emotion she can wring out of her face without bursting into tears at your greatness?

 Unless you are a modern military genius with a Princeton PhD, multiple combat commands, and a dad named Sixtus, you’re not the object of her desire.
 She wants General Patraeus.

 - An attractive woman twenty years your junior wants to write a book about you and call it “ALL IN.”
 And she gazes at you like a zero calorie dessert after a fattening meal?

 Ask yourself, are you the top graduate of the U.S. Army Command and General Staff College Class of 1983?

 Are you a professor at the U.S. Military Academy?

 Have you completed a military fellowship at Georgetown University’s Edmund A. Walsh School of Foreign Service?

 General Patraeus did it all, and then some.